Since 2006 eSellerPro has been a software platform for businesses selling high volumes of products on Amazon and eBay.

 That sound’s like a boy’s dream, growing up in toy shops.

 You’d think it would be a pleasure.
-But you know what it’s like when you’re stocktaking and sweeping the floors and trying to chase off shoplifters, being sent around the neighbourhood putting leaflets through the doors.
+But you know what it’s like when you’re stocktaking and sweeping the floors and trying to chase off shoplifters, being sent around the neighborhood putting leaflets through the doors.

 I consider that I’ve been brought up in a retail family.
 And I’ve got that experience where everyone’s got to play their part.
 It’s unsociable hours and an ever-changing market.
 So that has stood me in good stead.